-The subject development comprised of five circa 1950/60s eight-storey blocks of flats of concrete frame construction with cavity brickwork infill walls below windows and full height to flank elevations.
+The subject development comprised of five circa 1950/60s high-rise blocks of flats in South West London.
+The blocks are of concrete frame construction with cavity brickwork infill walls below windows and full height to flank elevations.

 The infill cavity brickwork walls were constructed with an external skin of LBC type bricks, 75mm to 95mm cavity, and a hollow clay pot internal skin.

 The infill walls were constructed from each concrete floor beam to the underside of the floor beam above with approximately 65mm support to the external brickwork.

 This left 40mm protruding to accommodate six/seven courses of 35mm brick slip bedded onto the floor beam, forming the appearance of continuous brickwork.
 The bricks have weathered well, with little sign of spalling, though some damaged bricks were noted.

 The manufactured brick slips were 35mm thick with a bedding groove to the rear.

 The brick slips were bedded down onto the last brick course of the infill wall and onto the face of the concrete beam, with sand and cement mortar up to the first course of the brick wall above (no horizontal soft joints were found).

 A cast-in wire butterfly tie was uncovered that had not been bent out and bedded into the mortar as intended.
 Previous repairs, bulging leaning movement, and hollow and missing brick slips were all noted.

 Hollow clay blocks formed the internal skin of the cavity walls constructed in-between the concrete floor/beams and columns.